-Testing can provide reassurance about the health of your child, but may also make you worried because of an unfavorable outcome and ask you to make difficult choices.
+Testing can provide reassurance about the health of your unborn child, but may also make you worried because of an unfavorable outcome and ask you to make difficult choices.
 You decide whether you want to do the test and whether you want to do further testing in an unfavorable outcome.
-You can always stop.
+You can always decide to withdraw.
 Click here for the leaflet about NIPT.

-When you’re considering to test, we talk to you about it usually during your first check at our practice.
+During your first check at our practice, we usually also talk to you about the option to take this screening.
 On the RIVM website you can prepare for this conversation.
-A decision aid also has recently become available on the website onderzoekvanmijnongeborenkind.nl.
+A decision aid also has recently become available on the website PNS

 The test is not covered by insurance.
-NIPT costs kost € 175.
+NIPT costs € 175.
 After we gave you a testing form you can pay through Niptbetalen.nl via IDEAL.
 You get a receipt in your mailbox.
 You have to print this out and take it to the blood collection point, together with your testing form.
-Amniocentesis and chorionic villus sampling are covered by insurance for women over 36 or women with an increased risk after the combined test.
-If in doubt, contact your health insurer.
-Click here for an overview of the costs.
+Amniocentesis and chorionic villus sampling are covered by insurance for women over 36 or women with an increased risk.
+If in doubt, please contact your health insurer.

 Down syndrome is an inherited disorder that is caused by an extra chromosome 21.
 All children with Down syndrome are mentally handicapped.
 The severity varies from one child.
 Children with Down syndrome have specific physical characteristics.
 Almost half of children with Down syndrome are born with a heart defect.
 Also gastrointestinal disorders are common.

 Patausyndroom is caused by an extra chromosome 13.
 Most children with patausyndroom die during pregnancy or shortly after birth.
 They always have severe intellectual and physical disabilities.

 Edward’s syndrome is caused by an extra chromosome 18.
 Most children with Edward syndrome die during pregnancy or shortly after birth.
 They always have severe intellectual and physical disabilities.